 Pastor Janice celebrates that the church has always been sanctuary and safe space for her, and that the call of the Divine Spirit has been both present and palpable.
 At the same time, she mourns that “churches, and the conduct therein, have not been safe or loving for everyone.”
 She believes that confessing such truth about our present reality (and the complicity of our silence throughout history) might set us all free.

-Janice received her Master of Divinity from Drew Theological School and graduated magna cum laude in May of 2006.
+Janice received her Master of Divinity from Drew Theological School and graduated in May of 2006.
 She was Ordained as an Elder in Full Connection at the Greater NJ Annual Conference in June 2010.
 She was married in December 2012 to the amazing Robert Lynn who is her partner in life and in ministry.

 Janice’s first Sunday in a local church pulpit was ten days after 9-11.
 She comments that, “For a moment that lasted a couple of months, it seemed that people actually needed the church again.”